“Men have become the tools of their tools.” – Henry David Thoreau

 I’d say that 90% of what’s on the front page, though, belongs there.
 You can take it as a good sample of what’s happening and interesting in the marketing space.
 Always helps to keep current.
 It’s also interesting seeing what type of content is doing well at any given time.

 Digital Marketer offers a ton of resources for bloggers.
 They, of course, have a blog of their own that is stacked with information.

-But they also have specialized training programs, like Digital Marketer HQ and Digital Marketer Labs, that help educate marketing teams on various aspects of the craft – from content marketing to monetization to landing page optimization.
+But they also have specialized virtual training programs, like Digital Marketer HQ and Digital Marketer Labs, that help educate marketing teams on various aspects of the craft – from content marketing to monetization to landing page optimization.